NazillyMada/Classification-of-Malaria-infected-Cells/README.md

 BatchNormalization Layer and Dropout is used in the end of every layers

 And have 3 Dense/Fully Connected Layer.
 2 Dense layers contain 256 neurons with 'ReLU' activations, the last layer for classification contain 2 neurons with 'Softmax' acivations

+then, for Optimizer we use SGD with learing rate = 0.001 and momentum = 0.09

 Below the summary of 'Complex CNN' architecture
 ```markdown